 Next we need to add the SquaredUp setup application to Azure AD.
 This application is created using the Microsoft device login process and impersonates the current user.
 For more information see The SquaredUp Setup enterprise registration

-You will see the message Awaiting authorization... and should follow the steps as described below.
+You will see the message Awaiting authorization... and you should follow the steps described below to authorize SquaredUp.

 - Click the copy link to copy the authorization code.